Payment Methods for Small Businesses: Costs, Fees, and Setup (2026)

 • Meeting customer preferences directly impacts customer satisfaction and repeat business

-Is your current payment setup costing you sales or eating into margins unnecessarily?
 Modern payment solutions like JIM simplify accepting multiple payment types through a single all-in-one platform.
-Flat pricing eliminates fee surprises, instant settlement improves cash flow in real-time, and no hardware requirements remove setup barriers that traditionally limited small business payment capabilities.
+Flat pricing eliminates fee surprises, instant settlement improves cash flow in real time, and no hardware requirements remove setup barriers that traditionally limited small business payment capabilities.

 Download JIM and start accepting payments today.